AxonIQ/reference-guide/axon-framework/queries/query-dispatchers.md

 @QueryHandler
 public Flux<CardSummary> handle(FetchCardSummariesQuery query) {
         ...
-    return r2dbcCardRepository.findAll();
+    return reactiveCardRepository.findAll();
 }
 ```

-When using Flux as return type, we can control backpressure, stream cancellation and implement more complex features like pagination without a need to use reactive DB driver for projection.
+When using Flux as return type, we can control backpressure, stream cancellation and implement more complex features like pagination.

 > **Note**
 >